Reqven/ESTIAM-Car-Rental/README.md

 Download and install `Docker for Windows` or `Docker for Mac`.
 You have to be signed into your Docker account to download the images.

-### Windows / OSX
+### Windows / OSX / Linux
 If you're using Windows, make sure that you're using `Linux containers` (you can change this in settings).
 If you're using Mac, make sure that you allowed Docker to access your filesystem (see Preferences - File sharing tab)

-Open up the `Powershell` on Windows or a new terminal window on Mac, `cd` at root of the project and use
+Open up the `Powershell` on Windows or a new terminal window on Mac/Linux, `cd` at root of the project and use

     docker-compose up
 ___
-You need to wait until the container `dependencies` exits for the dependencies to be fully downloaded and installed.
+### Important note

+You **need to wait** until the container `dependencies` **exits itself** for the dependencies to be fully downloaded and installed.
 If an error occurs before the container shuts down by itself, you may restart the container manually

     docker container run dependencies